archivesspace/awesome-archivesspace/README.md

 ### Ownership and credits

 The ArchivesSpace community has ownership over Awesome ArchivesSpace.
-TAC Vice Chair has responsibility for the ongoing maintenance of the list which includes: responding to all pull requests, monitoring the ASpace user group listserv for new content and adding it to the list, taking care of any administrative issues, and initiating an in-depth review of the list by TAC as needed with a minimum recommendedation of every two years.
+TAC Vice Chair has responsibility for the ongoing maintenance of the list which includes: responding to all pull requests, monitoring the ASpace user group listserv for new content and adding it to the list, taking care of any administrative issues, and initiating an in-depth review of the list by TAC as needed with a minimum recommendation of every two years.
 Please reach out to the TAC Vice Chair if you have any further questions or suggestions that cannot be handled via a pull request or issue.

 Awesome ArchivesSpace was initially populated by the [Awesome ArchivesSpace Ad Hoc Working Group](https://archivesspace.atlassian.net/wiki/spaces/AC/pages/266797087/Awesome+ArchivesSpace+Working+Group), under the aegis of the Technical Advisory Council, in 2018.
 The working group was comprised of: Justin Dalton, Christina Luers, Anne Marie Lyons, and Maggie Hughes.